 Verdict: Both the TP-Link Deco M5 and Google WiFi are built on the same platform (Qualcomm Atheros IPQ4019) and each is honestly advertised as being AC1200 and, respectively AC1300 class devices (no inflated numbers on the box this time), but the Google WiFi has a slight hardware advantage, so it wins this round by a nose.

 ALSO CHECK OUT: GOOGLE WIFI VS EERO 2ND GENERATION

 Features and Performance

-Although WiFi systems such as Eero, Luma or Open-Mesh were already taking advantage of the wireless mesh technology in a home environment, Google WiFi was the one that really took it into the mainstream and made this type of approach a lot more popular.
+Although WiFi systems such as Eero first generation, Luma or Open-Mesh were already taking advantage of the wireless mesh technology in a home environment, Google WiFi was the one that really took it into the mainstream and made this type of approach a lot more popular.
 No, it did not bring anything new to the table over older systems, but it did make the mesh approach simple, affordable (maybe the most important factor) and it definitely used its brand name to reach a higher level of trust.
 So, it’s clear that Google did a lot of things right and the later released TP-Link took some notes and also released an affordable system that operates pretty much in the same way, but it has added some twists to separate itself from the bunch (which I will address a bit later).